 Umbridge’s nerve broke after her abduction by the Centaurs, but nobody obliviated her.
 She is going to remember exactly who it was that spun her a banbury tale and led her off into the forest.
 And just what would you rate the chances of her not telling anyone this until after the end of book 7?
 I think it is a good thing that Hermione didn’t let herself be seen publicly once the Muggle-born registry was set up.

 What still seems likely is that someone (and I am not talking about that fool Fudge) gave Umbridge a debriefing at some point between her escape from Hogwarts and the end of the term to find out what exactly went wrong on her end of that year’s mission, and made some promises.
 All of Voldemort’s supporters inside the Ministry hadn’t been unmasked.
 Or, rather, after the graveyard muster at the end of GoF they seem to have all retired their masks.
-No one ever saw a DE in a mask after that point.
+We certainly never saw a DE in a mask after that point.

 But whoever it was that debriefed Umbridge, it wasn’t Malfoy because he was off the gameboard by then.
 Indeed, in fandom, it is most generally understood to have been Yaxley.